juliapampus/DataspaceConnector/docs/pages/documentation/architecture.md

 The idea is to enable different message bus systems, like Apache Airflow, Argo, Kafka, etc.

 ## Network Architecture
-The Connector will support a segmented network.
+The Dataspace Connector will support a segmented network.
 Every running container will be associated to a different network zone by providing its own virtual network stack.
 The Connector as the core container will have root rights and be able to manage network and firewall configurations for all separated containers and their networks.
 As root namespace, it provides an external IP and can be reached from an external network.
 Details can be found [here](../features/concept.md).